oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

       * Restart Kubelet: `# systemctl restart kubelet`
       * Check the Kubelet status: `# systemctl status kubelet`

-  6. Create the mount points on the worker node to be mounted to Oracle Restart Pod for Oracle GI + RDBMS HOME and the Software Staging Location
+  6.Skip this step if you are using a StorageClass.Otherwise, create the necessary mount points on the worker node.
+These mount points will be used by the Oracle Restart pod for Oracle Grid Infrastructure and RDBMS Home, as well as for the software staging location.
       * On worker node:
           + `# mkdir -p /scratch/orestart/`
           + `# mkdir -p /scratch/software/stage`